 IV.
-PRESSURE ANALYSIS OF PRESSURE BOUNDARY FAILURE ACCIDENTS IN PCHE comparative analysis as the grid number varies.
+Pressure Analysis of Pressure Boundary Failure Accidents in PCHE pressure changes within the hot channel, its grid is further refined to enhance resolution.
+Pressure wave peak values at points A, B2, and C2 are selected for comparative analysis as the grid number varies.
 Grid independence verification results are presented in Fig. 20 [FIGURE:20], showing that when the grid count reaches 860,000, the pressure peaks at all monitored points exhibit negligible variation with additional grid refinement.
 Consequently, this grid configuration is chosen for subsequent calculations, and the generated grid is visualized in Fig. 21 [FIGURE:21].